ibm-cloud-docs/vpc/host-rhel-au-tutorial.md

 ### Step 9: Enable SSH port in security groups and network access control lists
 {: #how-to-step-9}

-After you provision the floating IP, you will require network access to the VSI instance.
-Security groups and network access control lists (NACLs) attached to the VSI instance have the access controls, also known as inbound and outbound rules.
-Create inbound rules and outbound rules that allow users to SSH into the VSI instance to run and chat with models.
-For a higher level of security, allow only your IP address or CIDR address range to access the VSI instance.
+The security groups and network access control lists (NACLs) associated with the VSI instance define the access controls, including inbound and outbound rules.
+Configure inbound and outbound rules to permit SSH access to the VSI instance, enabling users to run and chat with the models.
+For enhanced security, restrict access to the VSI instance by allowing only your IP address or CIDR address range to access it.

 1. On the VSI **Networking** tab, click the number that is listed in the Security groups column.
 1. Click the name of the security group and go to **Rules**.
 1. Click **Create** to add an inbound rule to allow SSH port 22.
 1. Select **TPC** and **Port range**.
 Then, enter `22` for the Port min and Port max.
-1. (Optional) You can select Source type **IP address** or **CIDR block** to allow only your IP address or CIDR address range to access the VSI instance.
+1. (Optional) To allow only your IP address or CIDR address range to access the VSI instance, select Source type **IP address** or **CIDR block**.
 1. Click **Create**.
 1. Click **Infrastructure > Network > Access control lists**.
 1. Click the name of the access control list.
 1. Add inbound and outbound rules to allow SSH port 22:
    1. In Inbound rules, click **Create**.
-   1. Name the inbound rule `ssh`.
+Then, name the inbound rule `ssh`.
    1. Select **Allow** and **TCP**.
    1. In the Source section, select **Any** as the **Type**.
 Then, enter `22` for the Port min and Port max.
    1. In the Destination section, select **Any** as the **Type**.
 Then, enter `22` for the Port min and Port max.
    1. Click **Create**.
    1. In Outbound rules, click **Create**.
-   1. Name the outbound rule `ssh`.
+Then, name the outbound rule `ssh`.
    1. Select **Allow** and **TCP**.
    1. In the Source section, select **Any** as the **Type**.
 Then, enter `22` for the Port min and Port max.
    1. In the Destination section, select **Any** as the **Type**.
 Then, enter `22` for the Port min and Port max.